 The section also examines some of the more intangible (more difficult to quantify) economic impacts of GM technology.
 The literature in this area is much more limited and in terms of aiming to quantify these impacts, largely restricted to the US-specific studies.
-The findings of this research are summarised20 and extrapolated to the cumulative biotech crop planted areas in the US over the period 1996-2011.
+The findings of this research are summarised20 and extrapolated to the cumulative biotech crop planted areas in the US over the period 1996-2012.

-19 Inclusion of impact on these categories of cost are, however, more limited than the impacts on seed and crop protection costs because only a few of the papers reviewed have included consideration of such costs in their analysis.
+19 Where available - information and analysis on these costs is more limited than the impacts on seed and crop protection costs because only a few of the papers reviewed have included consideration of such costs.
 Therefore in most cases the analysis relates to impact of crop protection and seed cost only